Narayana108/awesome-privacy/README.md

 >openVPN they offer wireguard (this deserves a whole section) c) really good support

 >Don't trust free services.
->If you can use tor instead of a vpn, its much more secure and private, tho it
+>If you can, use tor instead of a vpn, its much more secure and private, tho it
 >is slower

 - [VPN Comparison list](https://thatoneprivacysite.net/)